Kobe Bryant and Passengers to Blame For Fatal Crash, Says Pilot's Rep

 Berge Zobayan, a personal representative for the late pilot Ara Zobayan, filed an answer with the Superior Court of the State of California, County of Los Angeles on May 8.
 According to court documents obtained by E!
 News, Berge said the "answering defendant bears no responsibility" and alleged as one affirmative defense that any of the "injuries or damages" were caused "in full or in part by the negligence or fault" of the plaintiffs and/or their decedent.

-"Any injuries or damages to plaintiffs and/or their decedent were directly caused in full or in part by the negligence or fault of plaintiffs and/or their decedent, including their knowing and voluntary encounter with the risks involved, and that this negligence was a substantial factor in causing their purported damages, for which this answering defendant bears no responsibility," the documents stated in regard to an affirmative defense regarding "comparative fault/assumption of risk of plaintiffs."
+"Any injuries or damages to plaintiffs and/or their decedent were directly caused in full or in part by the negligence or fault of plaintiffs and/or their decedent, including their knowing and voluntary encounter with the risks involved, and that this negligence was a substantial factor in causing their purported damages, for which this answering defendant bears no responsibility," the documents stated for an affirmative defense regarding "comparative fault/assumption of risk of plaintiffs."

 This marked only one of 13 affirmative defenses.
 Others addressed allegations of comparative fault of third parties, superseding cause and more.